adam-grandt-tts/data-driven-acquisition/docs/usage.rst

 Usage
 =====

-To use Data Driven Acquisition in a project, add it to your `INSTALLED_APPS`:
+To use Collaborative Acquisition Tool in a project, add it to your `INSTALLED_APPS`:

 .. code-block:: python